Page medically reviewed by Dr Ian Nnatu (MB BS, PG DIP (CBT), MSc, FRCPsych, MRCPsych) Consultant Adult Psychiatrist at Priory Hospital North London

 If you’ve reached the stage where your anxiety is leading to insomnia and your insomnia then leads to more anxiety, it’s time to take steps to stop the cycle and achieve positive mental wellbeing again.

-What does Anxiety Insomnia feel like?
+What does anxiety insomnia feel like?

 Certain symptoms of anxiety can quickly combine to make it harder for you to sleep, resulting in anxiety-induced insomnia.
-Key psychological signs like a persistent sense of worry, dread or apprehension leave sufferers of anxiety-induced insomnia unable to relax, unwind and ultimately fall asleep.
+Key psychological signs, like a persistent sense of worry, dread or apprehension, leave sufferers of anxiety-induced insomnia unable to relax, unwind and ultimately fall asleep.

 Despite a physical sense of exhaustion and fatigue that often comes from anxiety, insomnia and anxiety can leave us ruminating (thinking deeply about something over and over again) in bed at night.
+It can be challenging, but there are ways to stop ruminating and get your anxiety-related insomnia under control.

-Managing Anxiety and Insomnia
+Managing anxiety and insomnia

 1. Try to relax